BCDA-APS/bcdamenu/docs/source/settings.rst

    Each menu section must have a one-word name with no internal white space (to simplify the parsing of names in the `[BcdaMenu]` section.
+   All menu (and submenu) sections must be unique with the settings file.
+If the same name is used in more than one section, a `configparser.DuplicateSectionError` exception will be raised.

 :other sections: will be ignored